FAC6/FAC7/curriculum/week3.md

 ### Day Workshop Idea

-1) XMLHTTP XHR API request walkthrough
+1) First hour of the day AJAX XMLHTTP XHR API request walkthrough

-2) cUrl/Postman/Apigee requests A couple of hours to use
+2) Last few hours of the day cUrl/Postman/Apigee requests A couple of hours to use.

+### Project

+Only use open access APIs.
+As we are working with the front-end, we should not expose keys.

+Guardian, Radio 1.
+Codewars API ??

 ### Morning Challenges

-Last time morning challenges: https://github.com/foundersandcoders/morning-challenge
+- Last time morning challenges: https://github.com/foundersandcoders/morning-challenge

--  Filter through JSON object
+-  Additional JSON object could be to filter through JSON object